 |Choosing a Telescope for a Child|

-Recommendation 2: Get a 6 inch TelescopeSize is the most important consideration when choosing a telescope because it indicates the
+Recommendation 2: Get a 3 to 6 inch TelescopeSize is the most important consideration when choosing a telescope because it indicates the

 light-gathering ability and what you'll be able to see.
 Size refers to the diameter of the main mirror

 While any telescope will allow you to view the moon and brighter targets like Jupiter and Saturn, a larger one will